Abbey, dedicated in 1939.

 Long after his death, Iona continued to thrive as a place of pilgrimage and a burial place of kings.

-You can see items relating to St Columba in our display 'Celebrating Iona', which runs at the National Library of Scotland from 3 May to 7 July.
+Items relating to St Columba featured in our display 'Celebrating Iona', at the National Library of Scotland from 3 May to 7 July 2013.